 Donations/Activity Fee: Each family is asked to make a donation in the first term of the school year.
 This can be paid in instalments once a term if preferred.
 The donation is used to help purchase sports and playground equipment, computer software and hardware, library books, and classroom resources.

 The PTA also has a donation system whereby parents can choose to make a donation per family rather than help organise fundraising events however, all families are expected to help with the School Gala.
-The PTA runs sausage sizzles on a Friday, 3 times each term where children can purchase a drink and sausage for lunch.
+The PTA runs sausage sizzles/pizza on a Friday, 3 times each term where children can purchase a drink and sausage/pizza for lunch.

 Dress: Students must wear sunhats and sun block when outside, particularly in the summer months.
 We also encourage children to be suitably clothed for PE or sport - togs, trousers or shorts.
 It is important to wear sensible shoes.
 While students are attending classes in the Technology Centre they must wear shoes which cover the whole foot.